 The top 3PL providers maintain an extensive global presence with an immense network of shippers and carriers.
 A network base of thousands of shippers allow greater buying power that translates to lower shipping rates and material cost savings to clients.
 IT and corporate costs are spread over a greater number of revenue-producing locations.

-The majority of these providers have established a solid airfreight position in global markets providing easy access to major players in consumer goods such as China.
-Another good sign of a strong 3PL is identifying those that maintain solid cash flows, minimal to no debt, and a strong return on investment to ensure longevity and a long term partnership.
+The majority of these providers have established a solid airfreight position in global markets.
+Thus providing easy access to major players in consumer goods such as China.
+Another good sign of a strong 3PL is identifying those that maintain solid cash flows, minimal to no debt, and a strong return on investment.
+Abiding by these tenets helps ensure longevity and a fruitful long term partnership.

 Enhanced Customer Service

-In a competitive marketplace where consumers are driven by price, there is still one major element that makes a company stand out from the rest and that is by offering top notch customer service.
+In a competitive marketplace where consumers are driven by price, offering top notch customer service is still a major element that helps companies stand out from the rest.
 A study by Defaqto Research shows that 55% of customers would pay more for a product if it meant they received a better experience.

-Now more than ever this is the case, which poses an ongoing challenge for vertically integrated businesses competing on a worldwide scale.
+Now more than ever this is the case.
+Thus, posing an ongoing challenge for vertically integrated businesses competing on a worldwide scale.
 A Harris Interactive poll showed that 93% of online shoppers would not visit a business again after a poor ordering experience.
-This is why more and more clients have chosen to utilize 3PL companies to fill this gap knowing the challenges of matching all aspects of their business are nearly impossible, even by top companies that have the resources.
+This is why more and more clients have chosen to utilize 3PL companies to fill this critical role.
+As the challenges of matching all aspects of their business are nearly impossible, even by top companies that have the resources.

 Lower Capital Expenditures

 Shipping and transportation costs constitute a significant amount of capital for any company.
-As your shipping volume grows, a 3PL can move goods with a lower cost per shipment and add new services thereby lowering overall capital expenditures.
-It can optimize the flow of goods through the supply chain and implement warehouse layouts and designs that streamline inbound and outbound flow of product saving the client additional costs.
+As your shipping volume grows, a 3PL can move goods with a lower cost per shipment.
+Likewise, they can add new services thereby lowering overall capital expenditures.
+It can optimize the flow of goods through the supply chain.
+Additional cost savings can be found by implementing warehouse layouts and designs that streamline inbound and outbound product flows.

 A 3PL partner can make or break your business in so many areas.
-It’s important to align with one that best understands your needs and is able at a minimum to deliver quality and exceptional service to you and your customers on a consistent basis in these key areas.
+It’s important to align with one that best understands your needs.
+At a minimum, your 3PL partner must deliver quality and exceptional service to you and your customers on a consistent basis in these key areas.